ksoze84/sokore/README.md

 function useSoKore.select( koreClass, s => f(s), iniVal? ) returns [ f(s), kore ];
 ```

-When a non-undefined object with many properties is used as state, the useSoKore hook will trigger re-render on the component for any part of the state changed, even if the component is using only one of the properties.

-This can be optimized using the **select** function property that adds a "selector" function parameter to the useSoKore hook.
+This function property adds a "selector" function parameter to the useSoKore hook.
 This will perform a shallow comparison for the selector results with the prev and next states and will trigger a re-render only if these results are different.

-The selector must be a function that takes the state and transfoms it in an array, an object, or a value.
+The selector must be a function that takes the state and transforms it in an array, an object, or a value.
 The result type must remain stable, except for undefined.
 The hook will return the selector result as first element.

 **Use only if you have performance problems; this hook avoids some unnecessary re-renders but introduces a dependency array of comparisons.
 Always prefer useSoKore( koreClass ) no selector and the getSoKore method first.**